 Any output combining data of multiple contributors will be reviewed by the steering committee members to ensure clinically relevant use is made of this unique database.
 It will not be possible for other clinicians or health funders to view or directly publish your patient data.
 Your input will help move surgery forward on a global stage and your contribution will be invaluable in helping the ICRS in its objective of promoting unbiased knowledge based best practice shaping our orthopaedic treatments of the future in a way not previously possible.
 An annual report will be available outlining the performance of those treatments currently offered with real world outcomes from this unbiased trustworthy source.

 We invite surgeons and hospitals all over the world to participate.
-Please request your personal login to the site by sending an email to Data Management Company Amplitude at firstname.lastname@example.org .
-A personal login and user guide will then be emailed to you to support you when using the site.
+Please click here to sign up for the Registry.
 The use of the registry is completely free of charge for Surgeons, Hospitals & Patients.

 Important Key Aspects